-One of the best places to visit in Hanoi, Vietnam is the city’s vibrant Old Quarter.
+Whether you’re spending a weekend in Hanoi or planning a more extended stay, there are loads to keep you busy.
+One of the best places to visit in Hanoi is the vibrant Old Quarter.
 This massive maze-like market area is full of history dating back more than 1000 years.
 There are dozens of alleys and streets to explore, each lined with merchant shops selling absolutely everything under the sun!
 But if you really want to experience authentic Hanoi, head straight to the 36 Pho Phuong (merchant streets), where you’ll find local merchants grouped by the wares they sell.
 Here you’ll find everything from flowers and jewelry to silks and toys – you name it!

 Further afield, pop into the spectacular Saint Joseph Cathedral, the oldest roman catholic church in the city.
 Then enjoy a gentle stroll around Hoan Kiem Lake to get a close-up look at the Turtle Tower right in the center of the lake.
 Other incredible landmarks to visit nearby are Ngoc Son Temple, the Opera House, the National Museum of Vietnamese History, the One Pillar Pagoda, and Hoa Lo Prison.